rwblokzijl/Msc-thesis-EuroToken/thesis.md

 provide a good basis for our implementation.

-We choose to build on IPv8/TrustChain for this project as it allows us to build on their kotlin implementation for the wallet as well as the python implementation for the gateway.
+We choose to build on IPv8/TrustChain for this project as it allows us to build on their Kotlin implementation for the wallet as well as the python implementation for the gateway.

 ### TrustChain structure